-Health systems consume enormous quantities of materials, energy, chemicals and water, and they produce vast amounts of waste, much of it toxic.
-A more efficient health system can make a significant contribution to the carbon reductions required by the Paris Agreement and the UN Sustainable Development Goals.
+Sustainable healthcare delivers high quality care without damaging the environment, is affordable now and in the future and delivers positive social impact.
+This course outlines a vision of a sustainable health system based on planetary health principles with a broader focus on health creation at a population level.
+Health systems consume enormous quantities of materials, energy, chemicals, and water, and they produce vast amounts of waste, much of it toxic.
+A more efficient and sustainable health system would not use resources in a way that adversely affects the health of the population or prevent tomorrow's health professionals from providing care.
+Sustainable healthcare can also make a significant contribution to the carbon reductions required by the Paris Agreement, the NHS net zero commitments and the wider UN Sustainable Development Goals.

 - Apply the principles of sustainable development to the health sector